Or donate via check to "HERD" and mail to:

 Update 12/20/2024:

 Roche never spent a single night at his “leased” Haddonfield residence after moving to DC on April 15, 2024!
 His Haddonfield "lease" was never signed by the “landlord” and no rent check was ever cashed.
 But the mayor pushed the Woodmont vote through anyway, despite public objections over Roche's residency.
-Roche freely admitted all this in his 10/29/24 deposition, but the Mayor never bothered to ask?
-And she has been pushing forward with Woodmont despite the facts laid out in the 10/29 deposition, amending the Redevelopment Plan to suit Woodmont's wishes.
-The Mayor must resign NOW, and a criminal inquiry should be considered.
+Roche freely admitted all this in his 10/29/24 deposition, and yet the mayor has been pushing forward with Woodmont despite the facts laid out in the 10/29 deposition -- amending the Redevelopment Plan to suit Woodmont's wishes.
 Read the details in the Motion for Summary Judgement filed today.

 Click HERE to read the filing, and please donate to our legal fund at the link below...